 The role of the Department of Biostatistics within UB and across Western New York spans several domains: teaching, research, economic development and service.

 Housed with the School of Public Health and Health Professions, we also have a formal presence in the Center of Excellence in Bioinformatics and Life Sciences (CoE), Roswell Park Comprehensive Cancer Center, the Clinical and Translational Research Center (CTRC) and the Institute for Healthcare Informatics (IHI).

 Our faculty members may be considered broadly to have expertise in the disciplines of bioinformatics, biostatistics, mathematical statistics and probability, statistical genetics and public health informatics.

-We offer an undergraduate minor in statistics, an MPH degree with a concentration in biostatistics and MA and PhD degrees in biostatistics.
-In addition, the department teaches several required undergraduate and graduate service courses, such as STA 119 Statistical Methods, which generally has enrollments of more than 1,000 students per academic year.
+We offer an undergraduate minor in statistics,a bachelors degree in statistics, an MPH degree with a concentration in biostatistics, MA and PhD degrees in biostatistic, an MS in bioinformatics and biostatistics, graduate certificate programs in applied statistics and bostistical informatics.
+In addition, the department teaches an undergraduate service course (STA 119 Statistical Methods), which generally has enrollments of more than 1,000 students per academic year.